The early bird gets the worm. But what about the early college application?

 When it comes to applying to college early, there are two application options: early action and early decision.
 Learn about both and see when it makes sense for you to apply.

 What is the difference between early action and early decision?

-Early Decision and Early Action are college application options which can simplify college decision-making, but are not good choices for every student.
-Generally, Early Decision and Early Action plans seek admission before November 1, and decisions are shared with you in December, while regular admission usually have winter deadlines with spring decisions.
+Early decision and early action are college application options that can simplify college decision-making—but that doesn’t mean they’re the best choice for every student.
+Generally, early decision and early action plans seek admission before November 1, and decisions are shared with you in December.
+Regular admission usually have winter deadlines with spring decisions.

 Usual ED Timeline: Application before November 1 | Decision in December | Deposit in February

 ED II Timeline (fewer schools, December 2018 list): Application in January | Decision in February

 Applying for Early Action

 Unlike early decision, early action is a non-binding process.
 Generally, you may apply to multiple colleges through early action (some schools only allow single-choice early action), and you can apply to other schools via regular decision.
 Early action allows you to compare financial aid packages and other criteria, giving you more time to find your best-fit college at the right price.
 Most early action schools will notify you of admission in December, but you may wait until May 1 before choosing.

 Usual EA Timeline: Application before November 1 | Decision in December/January/February | Deposit by May 1